Shop

 Big 12 Success

-In his first and only season there, he would lead the Cyclones in points, assists, rebounds, blocks, and steals – becoming the only player in the country that year to do so and one of the few to do it in school history.
-He would receive All Big-12 first-team honors, as well as All-Big 12 Rookie Team and Newcomer of the Year.
-He was on the Naismith Award top-30 watchlist.
-He was also on the Dean’s list for academics at Iowa State.
+In his sole season with the Cyclones, White led the team in points, assists, rebounds, blocks, and steals – becoming the only player in the country that year to achieve this feat and one of the few to do so in school history.
+He earned First-Team All-Big 12 honors, as well as spots on the Big 12 All-Rookie Team and as the Big 12 Newcomer of the Year.
+Additionally, he was named to the Naismith Award top-30 watchlist and made the Dean’s List for academic excellence at Iowa State.

 Houston Rockets & The NBA

-After being selected 16th overall by The Houston Rockets in the NBA draft, White began to voice concerns about the NBA’s collective bargaining agreement (CBA), specifically regarding mental health policy, which at the time did not exist.
-Eventually, his concerns became a public dispute between White and the NBA.
-This resulted in White demanding that the NBA, as a representative of the global corporate community, take up the responsibility of spearheading the mental health conversation – not just posturing through press statements, but through policy.
-This put White at irreconcilable odds with the NBA and also the greater sports community that White now counts as a part of the Media Industrial Complex.
+After being selected as the 16th overall pick by the Houston Rockets in the NBA draft, White soon found himself at the center of a public dispute over the NBA’s collective bargaining agreement (CBA), particularly concerning its lack of a comprehensive mental health policy at the time.
+This issue eventually escalated into a public disagreement between White and the NBA, leading him to demand that the league, representing the global corporate community, take a more proactive role in addressing mental health issues.
+He argued for meaningful action, not just superficial gestures through press releases, but through actual policy changes.
+This stance put White at odds with the NBA and the broader sports community, which he now identifies as part of the Media Industrial Complex.

 Two Championships in Canada

-White would then spend two years living in Canada, playing professional basketball and winning two championships.
-In his first season, he was awarded MVP and broke the all-time triple-double record in just one season.
-In his second season, he won a scoring title but withdrew his name from MVP contention ahead of the vote, out of respect for Canadian Basketball legend Carl English, who had returned to play in Newfoundland.
+After returning to Canada, White spent two successful seasons playing professional basketball, winning championships in both years.
+In his first season, he earned MVP honors and set the single-season triple-double record.
+The following year, White clinched the scoring title but withdrew his name from MVP consideration out of respect for Canadian basketball icon Carl English, who had come out of retirement to play in Newfoundland.

 Big 3 Basketball

-After Royce’s departure from Canada, he played in The BIG 3 basketball tournament – a professional 3 on 3 league started by Ice Cube and Co-Founder Jeff Kwatinetz.
-He is still a Co-Captain on team Power alongside Captain Cuttino Mobley and Head Coach Nancy Lieberman.
-In his first season, White was selected number 1 in the 2019 BIG 3 draft.
-At the draft, he wore a shirt that read “I Flew Here,” which made fun of the mainstream media narrative that he had been exiled from the NBA on account of his publicized fear of flying.
-The clip went viral and debunked the mainstream media narrative.
+After leaving Canada, Royce played in The BIG 3 basketball tournament, a professional 3-on-3 league founded by Ice Cube and Jeff Kwatinetz.
+He continues to serve as Co-Captain on team Power, alongside Captain Cuttino Mobley and Head Coach Nancy Lieberman.
+In the 2019 BIG 3 draft, White was selected as the number one pick.
+At the draft, he wore a shirt that read “I Flew Here,” mocking the mainstream media’s narrative that he had been exiled from the NBA due to his well-known fear of flying.
+The viral clip debunked this narrative.

 Leading A Community

-White also made his professional MMA debut in 2021.
-He is currently the only active professional athlete in both MMA and Basketball.
+Outside of the BIG 3, White also made his professional MMA debut in 2021, making him the only active athlete competing professionally in both basketball and mixed martial arts.

 All Our Social media Channels